AnimalInstinct/web-components-shadow-DOM/readme.md

 ## Collapsible

 One more example of web components represents something that could be collapsed, like drop down menu, drawer etc.

+Notice that styles used in these web components are not collapsed between each other, using selectors like `div` and `p`.